Role of a Docent

 - Art tours to local artists' studios and collectors' homes

 - Participation in book and movie clubs

 We are looking for candidates who communicate with clarity, kindness, and tact; enjoy working with diverse public audiences; and have an enthusiasm for sharing art, craft, and design.

-Since we usually communicate through email and docents-in-training will do research on a password-protected website (extranet), it is necessary to have an e-mail address, access to a computer, and connection to the internet.
-Hybrid meetings and classes may be available using Zoom.
+Since we usually communicate through e-mail and docents-in-training will do research on a password-protected website (extranet), it is necessary to have an e-mail address, access to a computer, and connection to the internet.
+Hybrid meetings and classes may be available using Zoom or TEAMS.

-Following graduation, docents are asked to serve for a minimum of two years, working at least 16 two-hour shifts per year performing gallery duty and leading tours.
-Docents prepare for their shifts in various ways: by attending walk-throughs and workshops of new exhibitions, and by researching extensive information online on the BAM Docent blog and on site in the docent library.
+Following graduation, docents are asked to serve for a minimum of two years, working at least 16 two-hour time slots per year performing gallery duty and leading tours.
+Docents will prepare for their time slots in various ways: by attending walk-throughs and workshops of new exhibitions, and by researching extensive information online on the BAM Docent blog and on site in the docent library.

 During Provisional year

 Annual - After Provisional year

 Tuition: $250 fee to cover class expenses, due upon acceptance*